 Cost of the main tour is $2790 DBL / $3550 SGL, from Panama City, based on double occupancy and includes 7 nights’ accommodations; meals as specified in the itinerary, in-country domestic flight from Panama City, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
 Cost of the journey does not include airfare from your home to Panama City, or items of a personal nature, such as drinks from the bar, telephone, and local guide gratuities.

 Cost of the extension is $1050 DBL / $1195 SGL per person and includes transfer and all services at Mt.
 Totumas, meals, accommodations and lodgings, guided outings.
 It does not include the flight from David to PTY.

 Arrive to Panama City (PTY) no later than evening on April 8.
-We book your April 9 AirPanama flight to Bocas del Toro.
+We book your April 9 AirPanama or charter flight to Bocas del Toro.
 These flights leave from the domestic Albrook airport, about 30 minutes from PTY.
 Travelers are met by lodge staff in Bocas del Toro.
 Plan your departure flights for the evening of April 16 if you do not take the extension.
 If you take the extension, please plan flights out of David (we suggest COPA Airlines) at leisure on April 20, but watch connection times with your international flight.
 Check all flight times with Naturalist Journeys before booking.
 Need help with travel?
 We pay the ticket fee for our travel agent Pam Davis of Willamette Travel.
 Email firstname.lastname@example.org for help.

 Browse below for trip reports and species lists from past versions of this and other tours from this destination.